ngschaider/node-http-proxy/README.md

 websockets.
 It is suitable for implementing components such as reverse proxies and load balancers.

+# Changes of this fork

+For all the changes made to this fork please Read the README.md.
+Forked versions start at v2.0.0.

 ### Table of Contents
   * [Installation](#installation)
   * [Upgrading from 0.8.x ?](#upgrading-from-08x-)